cagelmi/statistical-tests-guide/README.md

 **Status:** Actively being tested and refined.
 Expect improvements and expanded test coverage over time.
 Contributions and feedback are welcome!

-*(This program was developed with the assistance of Google's Gemini 2.5 Pro model.)*
+This tool was developed with the assistance of Google's Gemini 2.5 Pro model.

 ## Table of Contents